STEFANOVIVAS/indicium-code-challenge/challenge_solution.md

           docker compose up -d

+## Adding plugins to extrac and load data:

+     meltano add extractor tap-csv tap-postgres
+     meltano add loader target-csv target-postgres

 ## Running jobs:
-To extract and load data using Meltano you need to install specific packages according to the source and destination of the data, such as postgres, csv, parquet, etc.
-However, since the packages are already inside the Meltano configuration file (meltano.yml), just run a task or job, then the application itself will install the packages for you.
-So you could run the extract and load pipeline, passing a date as an argument, to install all the packages needed for this project.
+You could run the entire pipeline (Extract and load) with this code...

+    meltano run pipeline-csv-and-postgres-to-local-target-postgres

+...or you could run each of the two steps separately...

+    meltano run postgres-to-local
+    meltano run orders-details-csv-to-local
+    meltano run local-csv-to-postgres

+## Passing parameters to jobs:
+You could pass a DATE parameter to the job running so it will write the data locally with this parameter inside the file path such as:

+    /output/postgres/{table}/DATE/file.format
+    /output/postgres/{table}/DATE/file.format
+    /output/csv/DATE/file.format

+So, in addition to separating the data by date, we can backfill the data to a past date.

-    DATE=2025-02-02 meltano run pipeline-csv-and-postgres-to-local-target-postgres
+    DATE=2025-01-01 meltano run pipeline-csv-and-postgres-to-local-target-postgres